Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 - Topical Pain Relief

 - Products like CBDMEDIC™ Arthritis Aches & Pain Relief Ointment from Charlotte’s Web can be applied to the affected joints or muscles to temporarily reduce minor discomfort associated with RSIs.
 These products combine CBD’s skin-conditioning benefits with over-the-counter pain relievers like menthol for relief from the pain associated with RSI.

 Work is hard enough on its own without a workplace-related injury to increase its difficulty.
 Unfortunately, due to the nature of modern occupations, repetitive strain injuries are more and more common.
 It’s best to avoid these work-place injuries altogether by using best practices when performing repetitive tasks like typing, mouse manipulation, package handling, and other tedious labor.

 If you suspect that you’ve developed a repetitive strain injury, it’s important to consult with a healthcare practitioner to obtain an accurate diagnosis before symptoms worsen.
 A proactive approach to rehabilitating the injury is often the most effective route to recovery.
-While recovering from an RSI, consider using CBDMEDIC™ products like our creams and ointments for pain relief in the areas you need it most.
+While recovering from an RSI, consider using CBDMEDIC™ products like our ointments for pain relief in the areas you need it most.
 For more information, read how CBDMEDICTM products can help with back pain, take a look at all of our CBDMEDICTM products, or contact us directly.